akaterra/unitsnap.js/readme.md

 ```

 Run Jasmine with the env variable **SAVE_SNAPSHOT**=1 telling to the matcher to save snapshots.
-The snapshot will be saved into the "\<__dirname>/test.snapshot.js" file.
+The snapshot will be saved into the "__dirname/test.snapshot.js" file.

 Be sure that the saved snapshot represents valid state of the execution flow.

-Run Jasmine usually now to assert the saved snapshot.
+Run Jasmine usually now to assert the saved snapshot (not existing snapshot will be auto saved instead).
 It will throw standard Jasmine **toEqual** error on mismatch.

 Example (see full example /spec/jasmine.spec.js):